The Division of Student Development and Support Services

 The Bookstore supplies:

 - New York Times bestsellers – discounted 30%

 - Snacks and candy

 Extended hours will be posted for the beginning and ending of each semester, as well as Book Buy-Back at the end of each term.
 To confirm current store hours, please call 914-606-6475.

 The Bookstore is located alongside the Student Center Building.

 The Cafeteria, located in the Student Center Building, serves breakfast, lunch and dinner to students, faculty, and staff.
-Dining locations are open year round, but closed on the following holidays - New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day and Christmas Day.
 Hours are Monday-Thursday from 7:30 am- 6:15 pm; Fridays from 7:30 am-1:45 pm.
 Call 914-606-6617 for Saturday hours and hours during breaks.
 Owned and operated by the Faculty Student Association (FSA) of Westchester Community College, the facility serves a wide variety of hot and cold entrees, express grill selections, full deli and salad bar offerings, and an assortment of beverages.
 Planning a special event on campus?
 Our acclaimed Catering Department can tailor a menu for any campus occasion.
-Call for a copy of our menu or find it here on the college website.
+Call for a copy of our menu.